 Mosquitoes can be either nocturnal, crepuscular, or diurnal.

-The nocturnal preference indicates that they enjoy the darkness, the crepuscular preference indicates that they enjoy the sundown, and the diurnal choice indicates that they enjoy the day.
+The nocturnal preference indicates that they enjoy the darkness, the crepuscular preference indicates that they enjoy sundown, and the daily choice indicates that they enjoy the day.

 This also refers to their busiest times.
 As a result, not all mosquitoes are active during the brief period between late afternoon and dusk.